 I’ve read a few blogs on Warsaw and most seemed pretty superficial, focusing on the food, things to do and a brief mention of its war-related past.
 While you can’t dismiss the historical importance of what happened during the war, Warsaw deserves more of a story.
 I haven’t written about Warsaw and Poland before as it’s been a long time since I’ve been there, until now.
 However, I wanted to provide a narrative that I think is missing in the many travel blogs I’ve read.Find top-rated hotels at the lowest prices on TripAdvisor.
 Check rates now!

 I was born in Warsaw, in what seems to be a different lifetime.
 My time there was short but from what I recall, a good one.
 I left as a child when my parents decided to move to Toronto, Canada.
 For various reasons, my last visit to Poland was in 2001 and I haven’t set a foot in the country since.
 So now, I came to Warsaw 18 years later on my way home from Riga, Latvia.

 Returning to Warsaw after so many years was an interesting experience.
 The memories, or rather flashes of past events, rushed inside my head.
 They were more like bits of a movie I must have seen before rather than actual events.
 Some of it made me sad, while curious at the same time.

 The city has changed quite a bit since then.

-I travelled with my friend Kathryn, who has never been to Poland before.
-During our short time, I wanted to show her some of the essence of my Warsaw and the city where my family comes from.
+I traveled with my friend Kathryn, who has never been to Poland before.
+During our short time, I wanted to show her some of the essences of my Warsaw and the city where my family comes from.
 Not an easy feat in a short time, but definitely an introduction.